I've had a ticket

 Q. What is a Conditional Offer?

 This gives you the opportunity to settle the matter without having to go to court.
-The fine is £60.
-You will also have three penalty points added to you driving licence.
+The fine is £100.
+You will also have three penalty points added to your driving licence.
 You may still elect to have the matter heard at Court.
 More than nine valid points on your driving licence prevents the matter being dealt with by 'Conditional Offer' and you will need to notify the Central Ticket Office in writing.

 Q. How long will the penalty points stay on my

 Penalty points are valid for a period of three years, but cannot be removed from your licence until four years have elapsed.
-To remove expired endorsements from your driving licence, you will need to apply to the DVLA to have your licence exchanged for a new one.

 Q. What should I do if I've lost my